nikola-wd/gbs-starter/README.md

 - SASS file organization

- - BASE
+ - BASE (all the default settings)
    - _base.scss (includes all the files in this dir)
    - _defaults.scss
    - _fonts.scss
    - _helpers.scss
    - _typography.scss
    - _variables.scss

- - LAYOUT
+ - LAYOUT (general layout elements of the page)
    - _footer.scss
    - _header.scss
    - _hero.scss
    - _layout.scss (includes all the files in this dir)

- - PAGES
+ - PAGES (meant for all the page specific css, that is not used somewhere else)
    - _pages.scss (includes all the files in this dir)
    - _homepage.scss

- - UI-ELEMENTS
+ - UI-ELEMENTS (most of the bootstrap components + a support for responsive video embed)
    - _accordion.scss
    - _breadcrmbs.scss
    - _buttons.scss